LONG READ: Putin’s babies

 The crisis, he wrote, is a result of "a constellation of occurrences that include not only infectious disease, but alcoholism, drug abuse, suicide, trauma injuries, astounding levels of cardiovascular disease, male/female estrangement and loss of family cohesion, declining physiological fertility, ugly environmental pollution and micronutrient starvation."

-To highlight just how bad things were in the late 90s a WHO health survey in the early 90s found that smoking and Russians’ famously bad diet had no measurable impact on Russian life expectancy, simply because didn't survive long enough for tobacco related cancer and heart disease to hurt them.
+To highlight just how bad things were in the late 90s a WHO health survey from earlier that decade found that smoking and Russians’ famously bad diet had no measurable impact on Russian life expectancy, simply because they didn't survive long enough for tobacco related cancer and heart disease to hurt them.
 The alcohol got them first.
-The study found that half of Russian men that died, died on a Monday as the alcoholic binging over the weekend caught up with them at the start of the week.
+The study found that half of Russian men that died did so on a Monday as the alcoholic binging over the weekend caught up with them at the start of the week.

-Feshback, who had made his name studying infant mortality patterns in Soviet Russia, predicted in 2003 that Russia’s population could fall from 144mn in 2003 to a 70mn-100mn by 2050.
+Feshbach, who had made his name studying infant mortality patterns in Soviet Russia, predicted in 2003 that Russia’s population could fall from 144mn in 2003 to 70mn-100mn by 2050.
 If his forecasts had been correct then Russia’s population should have passed through 115mn in 2020, whereas it was actually 146mn.

-"I hope that my calculations are wrong," Feshbach said in a presentation in 2003 presenting the results of his research, “but I think that the decline in Russia’s population could be even worse.”
+"I hope that my calculations are wrong," Feshbach said in a presentation in 2003 of the results of his research, “but I think that the decline in Russia’s population could be even worse.”

 Feshbach believed the government was being overly optimistic, as officials failed to take into account an HIV epidemic and the spread of untreatable tuberculosis, as well rising infant mortality rates, all of which could have a major impact on the Russian population.

-Feshbach said the halving in births from 2.5mn in 1987 to 1.2mn in 2002 has been a major factor in Russia's population decline.
-At the same time there was major increase in mortality rates resulting in a ratio of nearly 2.3mn deaths to 1.4mn births in 2002.
+Feshbach said the halving in births from 2.5mn in 1987 to 1.2mn in 2002 had been a major factor in Russia's population decline.
+At the same time, there was major increase in mortality rates, resulting in a ratio of nearly 2.3mn deaths to 1.4mn births in 2002.

-According to Feshbach, this trend was likely to continue and perhaps even worsen as the number of women 20-29 years old— that account for three-quarters of all births—declines.
+According to Feshbach, this trend was likely to continue and perhaps even worsen as the number of women 20-29 years old – that account for three-quarters of all births – declines.

 Falling life expectancy was also worrying Feshbach and his colleagues.
-The average life expectancy of Russian males in 2003 was only 58 years, compared to 72 years in the US.
-Another way to view this, Feshbach said, is to consider that while 88-90% of all 16 year-old males in the US live to the age of 60, in Russia only 55-60% live that long.
+The average life expectancy of Russian males in 2003 was only 58 years, against 72 years in the US.
+Another way to view this, Feshbach said, is to consider that while 88-90% of all 16-year-old males in the US live to the age of 60, in Russia only 55-60% live that long.
 With over 40% of all males dying between ages 16-59, economic productivity and worker output was already severely limited.
 Taking all this into account he predicted that a more realistic figure for the Russian population would be around 77-102mn by 2050.

 It didn't happen.

-Since 2003 Russian life expectancy has rapidly recovered and instead of shrinking, Russia’s population grew in size for a decade defying all prediction.
+Since 2003 Russian life expectancy has rapidly recovered and instead of shrinking, the country’s population grew in size for a decade, defying all predictions.

 Putin took over in 2000 and brought with him “stability.”
 Again it is hard to convey to those that did not live through Russia in the 90s just how “chaotic” the Yeltsin-era was, which sent tens of millions of Russians to an early grave, and how much a relief Putin’s “stability” was.
-Those two words don't come close to capturing the sea change there was in the quality of life following the hand over.
+Those two words don't come close to capturing the sea change there was in the quality of life following the hand-over.

 Russians’ average life expectancy reached a historic record of 73.4 years in 2019, according to the country’s Health Ministry.
 The increase from 2018, when average life expectancy stood at a little over 73 years, is attributed to a 3.5% decrease in male mortality and a 2.1% decrease in female mortality among working-age Russians.

-Feshbach was amongst the most pessimistic, but even the Russian state expected a decline from 144mn to 123mn by 2050.
-At the time Nikolay Gerashimenko, head of the Duma committee on health and physical fitness was making an even more extreme prediction in 2003 that the population would fall to 50-75mn by 2075.
-And well regarded Russian demographer Sergei Yermakov demographer also predicted 70-90mn by 2050.
+Feshbach was amongst the most pessimistic, but even the Russian state was anticipating a decline from 144mn to 123mn by 2050.
+At the time, Nikolay Gerashimenko, head of the Duma committee on health and physical fitness, was making an even more extreme prediction in 2003 that the population would fall to 50-75mn by 2075.
+And well-regarded Russian demographer Sergei Yermakov also predicted 70-90mn by 2050.

 No one thought the population would actually grow in the following decade and remain more or less stable by the time the demographic dent hit the working aged population.
-But that is just what happened.
+But that is exactly what happened.

 Putin takes action

 The coverage surrounding Putin since he became president has mostly focused on corruption, his kleptocracy and an aggressive expansionist foreign policy.
-However, the issue that has preoccupied most Putin for all of his three terms in office is demography.
+However, the issue that has preoccupied Putin most for all of his three terms in office is demography.

-In his first state of the nation speech in 2000 Putin listed 16 major problems facing Russia and remarkably he named demographics first.
-Putin emphasised that the country was losing around 750,000 or more people a year – wartime loses – and this was the biggest challenge to the country’s future.
+In his first State of the Nation speech in 2000 Putin listed 16 major problems facing Russia and remarkably he named demographics first.
+Putin emphasised that the country was losing around 750,000 or more people a year – wartime losses – and this was the biggest challenge to the country’s future.

-Most of the first half of the 90s was taken up with fire fighting as the economy was still reeling from its economic collapse in 1998.
+Most of the first half of the noughties was taken up with fire-fighting as the economy was still reeling from its economic collapse in 1998.
 But by the middle of noughties oil prices took off and by 2007 inflation had fallen into single digits for the first time since 1991.
 That is the year the government launched a $1 trillion infrastructure investment programme that had to be abandoned a year later after the US subprime mortgage crisis hit the world.

 But even before the massive economic revival plan was floated in 2007, a year earlier Putin launched his first big push to deal with the demographic crisis.
 The population at the time had fallen to 143mn.
 Putin held a press conference to introduce his counter punch in May 2006.

-One-off maternity capital payment for mothers of a second child worth $7,600 were introduced as part of a 10-year programme that included a raft of support, tax breaks and other measures to encourage Russians to have more children.
+One-off maternity capital payments for mothers of a second child worth $7,600 were introduced as part of a 10-year programme that included a raft of support, tax breaks and other measures to encourage Russians to have more children.

 The press conference was a piece of staged political theatre.
-Putin said: "Now, the main thing, what we see as the main thing——" but he was interrupted by a call from the floor.
+Putin said: "Now, the main thing, what we see as the main thing–", but he was interrupted by a heckle from the floor.

-"Love!" shouted Sergei Ivanov from the floor, the Russian Defence minister at the time and one of Putin’s closest confidents.
+"Love!" shouted Sergei Ivanov, the Russian Defence Minister at the time and one of Putin’s closest confidents.

 "Right!"
 Putin answered.
 "The Defence Ministry knows what the main thing is.
 Really, I am going to speak about love, women, children" – there was applause from the assembled officials – "family, and Russia's most acute problem today: demography."

-The mother and child programme proved to be successful beyond all expectations.
-Within a year the population decline was halted and reversed as bne IntelliNews reported at the time – a fact that continued to be widely ignored in the Russian coverage by the international media.
+The Mother and Child programme proved to be successful beyond all expectations.
+Within a year the population decline was halted and reversed as bne IntelliNews reported at the time – a fact that continued to be widely ignored in their Russian coverage by the international media.
 By then the “dying Russia” meme was too well established to be so lightly abandoned.

-The programme was deep and wide-ranging, focused on increasing the size of families.

 Putin called for a wide range of subsidies and financial incentives, some to be paid by the government and others by employers.
-These include increasing government subsidies for children up to 18 months to about $53 a month for a first child and about $107 for a second child.
+These include raising government subsidies for children up to 18 months to about $53 a month for a first child and about $107 for a second child.
 At the time mothers received about $25 a month for a child up to 18 months old.

-Putin also proposed maternity leaves as long as 18 months that would pay a mother at least 40% of her salary, and compensation for some of the cost of day care: 20% of the cost for a first child, 50% for a second child and 70% for a third.
+Putin also proposed maternity leave as long as 18 months that would pay a mother at least 40% of her salary, and compensation for some of the cost of day care: 20% of the cost for a first child, 50% for a second child and 70% for a third.

 For mothers who chose not to return to work, he proposed a one-time subsidy of about $8,900 upon the birth of a second child – a large sum at the time.
 He suggested subsidies for adoptive parents as well, and investments in prenatal care, maternity hospitals and kindergartens.

-The government’s initiative also soon spilled over into the private sector as more families had babies and looked for better quality care as Russia’s economy blossomed in the noughties boom that saw the economy double in size.
+The government’s initiative also soon spilled over into the private sector as more families had babies and looked for better quality care as Russia’s economy blossomed in the noughties boom that saw it double in size.

 “Sex was not sanctioned,” Mark Kurtser told bne IntelliNews wryly in 2015 at St Petersburg International Economic Forum (SPIEF) a year after Russia annexed the Crimea.
-Once Moscow's chief gynaecologist, Kurtser went on to found MD Medical Group (MDMG), Russia’s largest private provider of women and children’s health care, which has been growing by leaps and bounds since it was listed on London’s stock market in 2012.
+Once Moscow's chief gynaecologist, Kurtser went on to found MD Medical Group (MDMG), Russia’s largest private provider of women and children’s healthcare, which has been growing in leaps and bounds since it was listed on London’s stock market in 2012.
 MDMG set up a chain of private hospitals in Moscow and the regions that provide gynaecology and obstetrics services, which make up just over half of its income, as well as polyclinics that mostly focus on medical services for women and children.

-But Putin’s push to have more babies has had to contend with the contestant shocks and after rising for a decade, Russia’s life expectancy was knocked back for the first time since 2005 by the coronavirus (COVID-19) pandemic last year.
+But Putin’s push to have more babies has had to contend with competing shocks and after rising for a decade, Russia’s life expectancy was knocked back for the first time since 2005 by the coronavirus (COVID-19) pandemic last year.

 That was not the only shock to hurt Russia’s demographics since 2006.
-The 2014 oil price shock and collapse of the ruble unsettled families again and by 2017, in the midst of the subsequent recession, the birth rate started to fall again.
+The 2014 oil price shock and collapse of the ruble unsettled families again and by 2017, in the midst of the subsequent recession, the birth rate started to decline again.
 Families stopped giving birth even to first children.
-They were afraid of financial uncertainty only to be hit again in 2020.
+They were afraid of financial uncertainty, only to be hit again in 2020.

-Another factor pushing up the population is the number of abortions have declined dramatically.
+Another factor pushing up the population is that the number of abortions has declined dramatically.
 For decades the preferred method of birth control was abortions, which were free and widely available.
 Russia had one of the highest abortion rates in the world.
-But as modern contraception methods became widely available the rate of abortions has plunged over the last several decades both in absolute terms and relative to the number of live births, experts at the HSE’s Institute of Demography said in a recent report.
+But as modern contraception methods became widely available the rate of abortions has plunged over the last decades, both in absolute terms and relative to the number of live births, experts at the HSE’s Institute of Demography said in a recent report.

-Nevertheless, Putin’s mother and child programme has been a huge success.
-Between 2006 and 2017 Russia’s population grew by an additional 4mn new babies.

-And two decades on and Putin is still at it.
+Two decades on and Putin is still at it.
 Russia has earmarked RUB1.7 trillion ($2bn) to be spent on healthcare under the 12 national projects programme to meet his goal of raising life expectancy to 78 years by the time his current term ends in 2024.
 In January 2020 Putin announced new measures to stimulate birth rates from an average birth rate of 1.48 per woman to 1.7 within four years, up from a low of 1.16 set in 1999.
 For comparison the EU currently has a birth rate of 1.59.

-When announcing the new perks last year, before the pandemic got going, Putin told the Duma: "The birth rate is falling again,” before expanding the maternity capital payments to include welfare payments to be paid for children aged three to seven in low-income families, and free school meals will be provided for the first four years of school, amongst other incentives.
+When announcing the new perks last year, before the pandemic got going, Putin told the Duma: "The birth rate is falling again,” before expanding the maternity capital payments to include welfare payments to be paid for children aged three to seven in low-income families, and free school meals to be provided for the first four years of school, amongst other incentives.

 Demographic 90s dent arrives, migrants to the rescue?

-Ultimately Putin is fighting a loosing battle.
+Ultimately Putin is fighting a losing battle.
 The size of the demographic dent from the 90s is just too deep for any of these programmes to repair it.
 And now it is here.

 Russia’s population shrank in 2020 by about 500,000 for the first time in 15 years.
 The fact that Putin bought Russia a decade and a half of population growth is in itself an enormous achievement, but the cadre arriving in the work force now is the generation that were born in the bitterest years of the 90s.
 And the downturn was exacerbated by the coronacrisis, which has seen excess deaths run into the hundreds of thousands in the last year.